tripoloski1337/tripoloski1337.github.io/_posts/2023-01-06-modprobe-overwrite.md

 # Exploitation

-in this post I will use a CTF challenge from Cyber Jawar Final 2022 called `Nakiri Ayame`, since the challenge require a kernel leak and this can be achieved by leaking the kernel via stacktrace or bruteforce the address I disabled the kaslr to make it esier :v (tawa penuh ke noob-an).
+in this post I will use a CTF challenge from Cyber Jawar Final 2022 called `Nakiri Ayame`, since the challenge require a kernel leak and this can be achieved by leaking the kernel via stacktrace or bruteforce the address I disabled the kaslr to make it easier :v (tawa penuh ke noob-an).
 Since we have arbitrary address write (AAW) primitive and address of the modprobe_path symbol, We can overwrite `modprobe_path` to malicious shellscript/binary so the binary/shellscript will executed as root

 the kernel module will be installed at "/dev/ayame". we can interact with the kernel module with `ioctl()` and value `0x1337`.